greenhill32/intentql/README.md

 }
 ```

+---

-## Why This Changes Everything
+## 🚀 Why This Changes Everything

-**For Website Owners:**
+### For Website Owners:

-- ✅ 5-minute setup using APIs you already have
+* ✅ 5-minute setup using APIs you already have
-- ✅ Reduce scraping load by 90%
+* ✅ Reduce scraping load dramatically
-- ✅ Turn AI traffic into revenue instead of costs
+* ✅ Turn AI traffic into revenue instead of costs
-- ✅ Control exactly what agents can access
+* ✅ Control exactly what agents can access

-**For AI Developers:**
+### For AI Developers:

-- ✅ Reliable data instead of fragile scraping
+* ✅ Reliable data instead of fragile scraping
-- ✅ Structured responses, not HTML parsing
+* ✅ Structured responses, not HTML parsing
-- ✅ No more breaking when sites update
+* ✅ No breakage when sites update
-- ✅ Cross-site queries become possible

-**For Users:**
+* ✅ Enables cross-site queries as adoption grows

+### For Users:

-- ✅ AI agents that actually work
+* ✅ Agents that actually work
-- ✅ Faster, more accurate responses
+* ✅ Faster, more accurate results
-- ✅ Better shopping, booking, research experiences
+* ✅ Better shopping, booking, research experiences

+---

+## 📈 Evolution: From Vision to Reality

+**Original Vision (Early 2025):** A new declarative query language — SQL for the agentic web.
+**Breakthrough (August 2025):** Most sites already expose the needed data — we just need to make it discoverable.

+---

-## Implementation Phases
+## 🔄 Implementation Phases

-**Phase 1: API Discovery (Current Focus)**
-Map natural language intents to existing API endpoints.
-Quick wins, immediate adoption.

-**Phase 2: Advanced Querying (Original Vision)**
-Full SQL-like syntax for complex cross-site queries and advanced agent interactions.
+* **Phase 1 (Now):** Intent mapping to existing APIs — fast, practical, deployable.
+* **Phase 2 (Next):** Advanced SQL-like querying across multiple sites and data domains.

+---

-## Quick Start
+## ⚡ Quick Start Examples

-### For E-commerce Sites
+### E-commerce

 ```json
 {
   "intents": {